TUKS-Project/TUS-Manager/README.md

 # TUS-Manager — The Ultimate Shell Manager

-> A compact and practical shell session manager for penetration testers (and lab use only).
+> A compact and practical shell session manager for penetration testers.

 ## Overview